• Modified on Dec 14, 2025

 High altitudes and cold can be harsh on your body.
 The following items are your survival kit:

-• Toiletries: Go minimalist with biodegradable soap, toothpaste, and a toothbrush.
-Add a small towel and travel-sized moisturizer since the cold can be relentless on your skin.
+• Toiletries: Carry your own toiletries as teahouses do not always provide them.
+Bring biodegradable soap, toothpaste, and a toothbrush.
+Add a small quick-dry towel and travel-sized moisturizer to protect your skin from the cold and dry mountain air.

-• Male-Specific Needs: Shaving gear or beard oil, depending on your preference.
+• Male-Specific Needs: Bring shaving gear or beard oil if needed, depending on personal preference.

 Trekking Poles